-The top second row of buttons in the font panel act as filter on the displayed fonts.
+The top second row of buttons in the font panel acts as a filter on the displayed fonts.
 Switching to the active view is a quick way to deactivate fonts no longer used, while switching to the not active view helps in looking for new fonts.
 The serif/sans/script/title button row helps in searching with a specific typeface style.
-Finally the 3+ weights filter is useful to find fonts that are typographically more complete.
+Finally the 3+ weights filter is useful for finding fonts that are typographically more complete.
 As a rule of thumb, using multiple weights and styles of the same typeface usually produces a more harmonious and elegant result than using different typefaces.

-While activating a system font can be done from the main “All fonts” pane, the system fonts provides advanced control over how the font will be displayed across browsers running on different operating systems.
+While activating a system font can be done from the main “All fonts” pane, the system fonts provide advanced control over how the font will be displayed across browsers running on different operating systems.

 The Sparkle “System Fonts” pane provides advanced control over how the viewing browser will behave when the named font isn’t found.
 This is known as a “CSS Font Stack”, which is a list of fonts to pick as alternatives when each successive font doesn’t contain the text characters on the page.

-Sparkle has pre defined font stacks for commonly used fonts, so you likely only need to use this pane to tweak the built-in font stacks or provide font stacks for uncommon fonts.
+Sparkle has pre-defined font stacks for commonly used fonts, so you will likely only need to use this pane to tweak the built-in font stacks or provide font stacks for uncommon fonts.

-In the example depicted above, Georgia will be shown in Sparkle and most likely on any Mac systems.
-However on browsers running on Windows or Linux, Georgia is mostly likely not installed, so the browser will use Times or Times New Roman instead.
+In the example depicted above, Georgia will be shown in Sparkle and most likely on any Mac system.
+However, on browsers running on Windows or Linux, Georgia is most likely not installed, so the browser will use Times or Times New Roman instead.

 Finally, the custom web font pane lets you add a web font from your local system.
 When used in a website, the font files will be embedded as part of the site.
 Through this pane you can enter multiple weights for each font family, and they will be grouped as a single font.